tdwg/website/conferences/2024/oral-presentations/index.md

 {:id="tip-update-file"}
 ### How to update your file without changing the URL or file name

-If you decide to update your presentation file (.pptx, .pdf, .mp4) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:
+If you decide to update your presentation file (.pptx, .pdf, .mp4; _method does not work for native Google files_) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:
 - Sign in to Google _before_ clicking the link to find/upload your presentation.
 Your Google account can use any email (gmail not necessary)
 - Find your original file (file name may have been changed by the conference organizers, but should have your family name visible; do not change it)
 - Right click on the file name and from the pop-up menu, choose "File information"